FabianoEger/tago-documentation/api.rst

 | Public-Token   | 10,000 requests               |
 +----------------+-------------------------------+

-If for some reason you need to do more requests than our account setting allows, you can contact us directly.
+If for some reason you need to do more requests than our default account setting allows, you can contact us directly.

 Send Data
 *********